Australia’s Queensland Ballet made its London début with a spirited performance of La Sylphide last night.

 The tartan-clad mortals who populate James’s Scottish reality perform feisty, fun-filled ensemble numbers.
 These feature perky classical ballet steps infused with lively folk elements which echo the Highland reel.
 Kilts, tam o’shanter caps and plaid dresses in rich red and pine green leave the audience in no doubt as to the Scottish setting.

 Queensland Ballet dancer Sarah Thompson joined the Company after completing its Professional Year Program.
 She made her European debut on opening night as bride-to-be Effie but will also appear as the Sylphide during this week’s London run.
-Her Effie is energetic, enthusiastically effusive and emphatically earth-bound – the complete contradiction to Yanela Piñera’s Sylphide.
+Her Effie is energetic, enthusiastically effusive and emphatically earth-bound.
+She is the complete contradiction to Yanela Piñera’s Sylphide.

 James abandons all the people he loves in pursuit of an unattainable ideal.
 Ditching his fiancée, he chases the Sylphide into a misty, moonlit glade deep in the Highland forest.
 He discovers her among her sister sylphs, who dance for him.
 Here, Queensland Ballet’s female artists display strong classical technique and an eloquent understanding of the nuances of Romantic era dance quality.

 The La Sylphide Act Two pas de deux is distinctly different to any other conventional ballet pas de deux in that there is not a single lift.
 In fact, the principal dancers cannot touch at all throughout the ballet as the Sylphide evades every effort James makes to embrace her.
 Despite this, the connection between Yanela Piñera and Qi Huan — and their responsiveness to composer Herman Severin Løvenskiold’s celebrated score (wonderfully played by the Royal Ballet Sinfonia under the direction of Andrew Mogrelia) — is simply exquisite.